-Alerts will be transmitted in VOEvent format, using standard IVOA protocols (e.g., VOEvent DMS-REQ-0002 Transport Protocol; VTP).
-As a very high rate of alerts is expected, approaching ~10 million per night, we plan for public VOEvent Event Brokers to be the primary end-points of LSST's event streams.
+Alerts will be transmitted in V0Event format, using standard IVOA protocols (e.g., VOEvent DMS-REQ-0002 Transport Protocol; VTP59).
+As a very high rate of alerts is expected, approaching ~10 million per night, we plan for public VOEvent Event Brokers60 to be the primary end-points of LSST's event streams.
 End-users will use these brokers to classify and filter events for subsets fitting their science goals.
-End-users will not be able to subscribe to full, unfiltered, alert streams coming directly from LSST.
+End-users will not be able to subscribe to full, unfiltered, alert streams coming directly from LSST61.

 To directly serve the end-users, LSST will provide a basic, limited capacity, alert filtering service.
 This service will run at the LSST U.S. Archive Center (at NCSA).
-It will let astronomers DMS-REQ-0342 create simple filters that limit what alerts are ultimately forwarded to them.
+It will let astronomers DMS-REQ-0342 create simple filters that limit what alerts are ultimately forwarded to them62.
 These user defined filters will be possible to specify using an SQL-like declarative language, or short snippets of (likely Python) code.
 For example, here's what a filter may look like:

 '''

 Keep only never-before-seen events within two

 effective radii of a galaxy.
 This is for illustration

 only; the exact methods/members/APIs may change.

 def filter(alert):

 if len(alert.sources) > 1:

 return False

+nn = alert.diaobject.nearest_neighbors[0]

+if not nn.flags.GALAXY:

+return False

 '''

-&lt;sup>58VOEvent Transport Protocol is currently an IVOA Note, but we understand work is under way to finalize and bring it up to full IVOA Recommendation status.
+59VOEvent Transport Protocol is currently an IVOA Note, but we understand work is under way to finalize and bring it up to full IVOA Recommendation status.

-&lt;sup>59These brokers are envisioned to be operated as a public service by third parties who will have signed MOUs with LSST.
+60These brokers are envisioned to be operated as a public service by third parties who will have signed MOUs with LSST.

-$^{60}$ This is due to finite network bandwidth available: for example, 100 end-users subscribing to a $\sim$ 100 Mbps stream (the peak full stream data rate at end of the first year of operations) would require 10Gbps WAN connection from the archive center, just to serve the alerts.
+$^{^{61}}$ This is due to finite network bandwidth available: for example, 100 end-users subscribing to a \sim 100 Mbps stream (the peak full stream data rate at end of the first year of operations) would require 10Gbps WAN connection from the archive center, just to serve the alerts.

-$^{61}$ More specifically, to their VTP clients.
+$^{^{62}}$ More specifically, to their VTP clients.
 Typically, a user will use the Science User Interface (the web portal to LSST Archive Center) to set up the filters, and use their VTP client to receive the filtered V0Event stream.